hanzopgp/AlphaZeroICGA/README.md

 **General knowledge :**
 - Papers implementation and understanding (AlphaGo, AlphaGo Zero, AlphaZero)
-- Software architecture with different task communicating with each others (alphazero.sh)
+- Software architecture with different task communicating with each others (alphazero.py)
 - Java wrapper for python with JPY
+- Some additional knowledge about Linux system

 **Deep learning :**
 - Multi-headed neural networks (here for policy + value prediction)
 - Huge CNN model with residual blocks and skip connection
+- Features in the input matrix channels (such as player turn, number of moves played...)

 **Reinforcement learning :**
 - MCTS with UCB/PUCT scores
-- State and action representation, reward system, temperature, dirichlet in policy for exploration etc...
+- State and action representation, reward system
+- Temperature, dirichlet in policy for exploration etc...

 **- Time and memory optimization :**
-- Multithreading and GPU clusters (for the self-play games and the model training)
+- Multithreading/Multiprocessing and GPU clusters (for the self-play games and the model training)
 - Code optimization because the algorithm is very time consuming (use of profilers)
 - Precomputing functions which are called huge amount of time (in MCTS algorithm)
 - ONNX format for faster inference with models